piotrsiupa/git-istash/README.md

 sudo ./install.sh --global
 ```

-Uninstalling is done by rerunning the install command with added flag `--uninstall`.
+Uninstalling is done by rerunning the install command with the added flag `--uninstall`.

 You can learn more by running:
 ```sh